 You should always make sure that your doctor is aware of ALL medications you are taking when they are considering new medications for you.

 Fast and slow metabolizers represent the two extremes of NAT2 enzyme processing; there is a broad range of rates between those extremes.
-Talk to your doctor to determine if a NAT2 test may be beneficial for you.

 All of Catalyst’s plants are located in the US or Canada.
 FIRDAPSE is made based on good manufacturing practices (GMPs).